Home

 For those of you who enjoy making protein shakes and smoothies, a powdered concentrate might be best for you.
 I recommend that you keep it in the fridge or at least in a cool, dry place.

-Powdered royal jelly doesn't taste quite as strongly as fresh royal jelly, but I still wouldn't call it pleasant.
+Powdered royal jelly doesn't taste quite as strongly as fresh royal jelly, but I still wouldn't call it 'pleasant'.

 It can also be mixed in honey or jam to disguise the taste.

-How to Take Royal Jelly capsules
+How to Take Royal Jelly Capsules

-Dosage - take 1-2 500 mg capsules per day with food.
+Dosage - take one 1000 mg capsule per day with food for general health.

 Royal jelly capsules are the most common form available.
 It is essentially the dried powder encapsulated and are super convenient.
 They are great for those who travel or who don't regularly consume smoothies.